OAboubakari/reviewscroller/README.md

 # reviewscroller
-this app enable to scrapp custumer reviews  from  flipkart website.
-This project was carried out as part of the Full Stack datascience master certification
+This app enable to scrape customer reviews from flipkart website.
+This project was carried out as part of my Full Stack datascience master certification at INEURON.AI